Photo from Unsplash

 One Day at a Time

-This last reason our Lord gives against anxiety for the future is that we have nothing to do with the future.
-God gives us life by days, little single days.
-Each day has its own duties, its own needs, its own trials and temptations, its own griefs and sorrows.
-God always gives us strength enough for the day as He gives it, with all that He puts into it.
-But if we insist on dragging back to-morrow’s cares and piling them on top of to-day’s, the strength will not be enough for the load.
-God will not add strength just to humour our whims of anxiety and distrust.
+The final reason Jesus gives against worrying about the future is that the future isn’t our concern.
+God gives us life one day at a time—just one day.
+Each day comes with its own duties, needs, trials, temptations, and sorrows.
+God gives us enough strength for the day He provides, with all that comes with it.
+But if we insist on dragging tomorrow’s worries into today, we won’t have enough strength to carry the load.
+God won’t add strength just to accommodate our anxieties and distrust.

-No one was ever crushed by the burdens of one day.
-We can always get along with our heaviest load till the sun goes down; well, that is all we ever have to do.
-To-morrow?
-Oh, you may have no to-morrow; you may be in heaven.
-If you are here God will be here too, and you will receive new strength sufficient for the new day.
+No one is ever crushed by the burdens of just one day.
+We can always carry our heaviest load until the sun goes down, and that’s all we ever have to do.
+Tomorrow?
+We might not even have a tomorrow; we could be in heaven.
+If we are still here, God will be here too, and He will give us new strength to meet the challenges of the new day.

 One day at a time.
 A burden too great

-To be borne for two can be borne for one;
+To be carried for two can be borne for one;

-While yet we are speaking all may be done.
+While we are speaking, all may be done.

 Whatever its load, whatever its length;

-And there‘s a bit of precious Scripture to say
+And there’s a piece of precious Scripture to say

-That according to each shall be our strength.
+That according to each, there shall be strength.